-NS3800 THEORY AND PRACTICE OF SOCIAL REVOLUTION (4-0).
+NS3800 THEORY AND PRACTICE OF SOCIAL REVOLUTION (4 - 0).

 This course provides an overview of insurgency and counter-insurgency.
 It reviews the theoretical literature and offers an operational focus, by examining the alternative models of insurgency provided by the doctrine of "people's war," "foco theory," and the urban guerrilla.
 It also examines the roots and development of U.S. counterinsurgency doctrine, the difference between the "hearts and minds" and systems prescriptions of counterinsurgency, and alternative British, French, and Soviet concepts of counterinsurgency.
 Four special topics are also analyzed: the role of terror in revolutionary warfare, the relationship between narcotics and insurgency, the questions of guerrillas in power, and a comparison of U.S. counterinsurgency strategy in Vietnam and El Salvador with that currently pursued elsewhere.
 The course concludes with an examination of the future of guerrilla warfare.
-PREREQUISITE: NS3023 or permission of instructor, CLASSIFICATION: None.
+PREREQUISITE: NS3023 or permission of instructor.
+CLASSIFICATION: None.

-NS3801 INTERNATIONAL TERRORISM (4-0).
+NS3801 INTERNATIONAL TERRORISM (4 - 0).

 This course provides an in-depth examination of the origins, nature, and political/military roles of contemporary international terrorism.
 It briefly examines the early history of terrorism, the contending theories that purport to explain the sources of terrorist behavior, the different types of terrorism and terrorist actions, and the challenge international terrorism poses for American interests and foreign policy.
-Functional topics, such as the special problems posed by state-sponsored terrorism, the relationship between terrorism and the media, and the range of possible military responses to terrorism are also examined.
+Functional topics, such as the special problems posed by state-sponsored terrorism are also examined.
 The course will conclude by comparing and contrasting different national responses to the problem of international terrorism, and examining the difficulties faced by the United States in its efforts to find an effective policy response.
 PREREQUISITE: NS3023 or permission of the instructor.
 CLASSIFICA-TION: None.

-NS3900 INTERNATIONAL LAW AND ORGANIZATIONS (4-0).
+NS3900 INTERNATIONAL LAW AND ORGANIZATIONS (4 - 0).